 About Us Contact Shop

 Mandela effect examples like Shazaam and the Berenstain Bears will make you question reality.
-Read the list & see which ones blows your mind the most!
+Read the list & see which ones blow your mind the most!

 Mona lisa, one of the Mandela effect examples on the list.

-Whether you remember the Monopoly Man having a monocle, Darth Vader saying “Luke, I am your father,” or chartreuse being pink, chances are, you’ve experienced the Mandela Effect.
+Do you remember the Monopoly Man having a monocle, Darth Vader saying “Luke, I am your father,” or chartreuse being pink?
+Then chances are, you’ve experienced the Mandela Effect.

-And down below are 75 Mandela effect examples that might just surprise you.
+And down below are 81 Mandela Effect examples that might just surprise you in 2026.
 Some of them are well known; I mean a lot of people have already brought up Pikachu’s tail color or the Berenstain Bears spelling.
 But some of them aren’t as well known!
-You might just be as surprised as I was when I created this list.
+You might just be as surprised as I was when I created this Mandela Effect list.
 It made me feel like I had a pretty bad memory or like I was living in some alternate timeline.

 So if you’re ready to have your memory tested, then keep reading and see which one’s really shock you!